pcapo-dawi/Proyecto-DAW-Battle-Fantasy/README.md

 ## Run the backend locally to work with other devices

 Is nedeed to change localhost:3000 to ip:3000

+## Important
+For the game to run and work correctly you need the corresponding DB

 ## Code scaffolding